mahdiyazdani/Hypermarket/README.md

 **Free Support**

-If you have any question(s) about using Hypermarket Plus, please do not hesitate to check out our [support forums](https://support.mypreview.one) and start a new discussion for further assistance or clarification.
+If you have any question(s) about using theme, please do not hesitate to check out our [support forums](https://support.mypreview.one/t/hypermarket) and start a new discussion for further assistance or clarification.

 **Support this theme**